AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Description of the Main Window
 ******************************

-The GNAT Programming Studio has one main window, where most of your work will be performed.
-However, it is also very flexible in how it lets you organize your desktop, which will be discussed in a later section (:ref:`Multiple_Document_Interface`).
+The GNAT Programming Studio has one main window, which is where you perform most of your work.
+However, GPS is very flexible in the ways it lets you organize your desktop, which is discussed in a later section (:ref:`Multiple_Document_Interface`).

-But there are also various other windows that might pop up at various times, and this section documents them.
+There are also other windows that might pop up at various times, documented in this section.

 .. _The_Work_Space: